 You will be on your own, use caution, think safety first!
 Son’s Blue River Camp is not responsible for the water level or any obstructions, snakes or hazards that may be present on the tubing or kayaking route.
 You will be asked to sign a waiver and release of liability for yourself and anyone else in your group.
 Be sure to make a “Float Plan”, tell your friends and family where you are going and how long you will be gone.
 It is highly recommended that you always go tubing with 2 or more people to keep an eye on each other and act as a “buddy system” in case help is needed.
 A responsible adult should monitor weak swimmers and children at all times.
 Guests should avoid trees and vegetation to minimize the risk of getting stuck by falling tree limbs, entangled in vegetation, or bit by snakes or wildlife.

-We do not rent tubes or kayaks to children 7 years and younger.
+We do not rent tubes or kayaks to children 3 years and younger.
+The age limit may be increased if the river is flowing at level that is higher than normal.
 Minors MUST be accompanied by an adult.

 If you need to take your medications with you, be sure and pack them in a water proof or water tight container or a zip-lock bag, and then secure them in a safe place so you can take them at the proper intervals as prescribed by your Doctor.
 Before getting on the river, please inform your family members and/or friends about your medical condition so if something should happen to you, they will be ready to take charge and act quickly in case of an emergency!

 You are responsible for monitoring the water and weather conditions at all times to avoid the risk of being struck by lightning or caught in a flood.
-Sometimes a significant amount of rainfall will make the San Marcos no longer safe for tubing, kayaking and recreational use.
-Heavy rainfall in in Blanco and Wimberly areas flow downstream and will effect the San Marcos River after many hours or even a day delay, be sure you are aware of past rainfall amounts as well as future.
+Sometimes a significant amount of rainfall will make the San Marcos River no longer safe for tubing, kayaking and recreational use.
+Heavy rainfall in the Blanco and Wimberley areas flows downstream and will affect the San Marcos River after many hours or even a day delay.
+Be sure you are aware of past rainfall amounts as well as future.
 Gauge heights and water volume can be checked and monitored on the National Weather Service Websites.
 It is a good idea to check the Local Forecast for any drastic changes in weather conditions before embarking on the river.

-GLASS CONTAINERS or STYROFOAM COOLERS are NOT ALLOWED on the San Marcos River BY LAW and will be confiscated, with possible arrest(s) and fines up to $500.
-Coolers and ice chests may be checked for glass and or Styrofoam at any random time or point on the river by Law Enforcement Officials.
+GLASS CONTAINERS or STYROFOAM COOLERS and PRODUCTS are NOT ALLOWED on the San Marcos River BY LAW and will be confiscated, with possible arrest(s) and fines up to $500.
+Coolers and ice chests may be checked for glass and or Styrofoam at any time by Son's Blue River Camp staff or on the river by Law Enforcement Officials.

 TENNIS SHOES, AQUA-SHOES, RIVER SANDALS with Straps or other “secure footwear” are needed to protect your feet against sharp objects, cuts, scrapes, bruises and the rocky and often slippery river bottom while walking to and from the entry/exit points for tubing on the San Marcos River.